JJ Aldrich: The Ultimate Fighter

 JJ Aldrich was a contestant on The Ultimate Fighter: Team Joanna vs. Team Cláudia.
 In the competition, Aldrich defeated Kristi Lopez by unanimous decision in the elimination round, then lost in the quarterfinals to Tatiana Suarez in round 2 by submission via rear-naked choke.

 Freestyle Cage Fighting

 Aldrich faced Kathina Caton in September 2016 at Freestyle Cage Fighting 53.
 She won the fight in round one via technical knockout.

 Return to Invicta

 Aldrich faced Lynn Alvarez on November 18, 2016, at Invicta FC: Evinger vs. Kunitskaya and she defeated Alvarez via unanimous decision.
+She was awarded her second Invicta Performance of the Night bonus award.

 Ultimate Fighting Championship

 She signed with the UFC to fight Juliana Lima for UFC Fight Night: Lewis vs. Abdurakhimov in Albany, New York on December 9, 2016.
 Aldrich was a late replacement for Lima's original opponent, Tatiana Suarez, who had to pull out of the bout due to injury.
 She lost the fight via unanimous decision.

 Aldrich faced South Korean fighter Chan-Mi Jeon in Jeon's UFC debut for UFC Fight Night: Lewis vs. Hunt in Auckland, New Zealand on June 11, 2017.
 She won the fight via unanimous decision.

 Aldrich faced Danielle Taylor on January 14, 2018, at UFC Fight Night: Stephens vs. Choi.
 She won the fight via unanimous decision.

 Aldrich faced Polyana Viana on August 4, 2018, at UFC 227.
 She won the fight via unanimous decision.